adnanhaq30/blog/_posts/[unpublished]-2022-07-04-hacking-larksuite.md

 A reflected cross-site scripting (XSS) vulnerability was found on a Lark Suite endpoint via the 'next' parameter which an attacker could potentially use to obtain app credentials (must first know the app ID) of any larksuite user.

 Reflected cross-site scripting (or XSS) arises when an application receives data in an HTTP request and includes that data within the immediate response in an unsafe way.
-Such was the case here on this following endpoint `https://open.larksuite.com/officialapp/cli_9c4cd0ee44b81106/url/callback?next=<script>alert('snapsec')</script>`, The callback parameter was being reflected in the context of `open.larksuite.com` and hence allowed us to perform an XSS attack.
+Such was the case here on this following endpoint `https://open.larksuite.com/officialapp/cli_9c4cd0ee44b81106/url/callback?next=<script>alert('snapsec')</script>`, The callback parameter was being reflected in the context of `open.larksuite.com` and hence could have allowed us to perform an XSS attack.

 As far as our understanding of lark applications, `open.larksuite.com` was a pretty interesting target.
 We couldn't perform any direct impact of the user account since there are very limited endpoints and functionalities hosted under `open.larksuite.com`, One of the features that caught our attention was the `Application`.